Cambridge Analytica & Facebook

 Some sources simply invent stupid stories, but even these stories have their role to play because they give credence to other stories that subtly masks or distorts the truth.

-compelling to share.
+Texts are written in a way that are easy to read and above all compelling to share.
 To get people to share, authors flatter their readers and make them look well informed and smart, using ’new’, ‘recent’, etc. so that they want to get in first and share.
 Authors use popular language and re-use words and expressions used by the more mainstream media, even if they may define the terms differently.
 Again the key is to create an alternative narrative.
 Authors use keywords that are used by their target audience, i.e. they may love words like evidence, Trump, Russia, CIA, new, secret, proof, …, and authors will always write in a way that allows them to rapidly re-use the same texts and references in the future, thus creating consistency over time (backward consistency creates a sense of credibility).
 Synchronising content around those key words will help search engines pick up on them.
 The same basic message must be cut-and-pasted into multiple articles over dozens of websites, all at the same time.
 Authors will cross-reference their different websites together, using each as a reference for the other.
 And they try to make sure each of their websites is referenced abundantly by many other websites (that is why they have a lot of websites up and running on a whole variety of topics, so they can reference each other).
 Also authors will abundantly reference mainstream media, even if it is simply to say that they are just part of a corrupt government-business conspiracy.
 Authors must try to build conversations, and foster lots of comments, positive and negative (even if they have to write them themselves under pseudonyms).
 Now all they need to do is beam out their information to their micro-targeted demographics.
 That means publishing, and then updating and re-publishing, and re-writing, and tweaking, all because Google’s algorithms like newness.
 Even if the original news items are one week old, everything is written as if it is a breaking story.

 And perhaps the most important things is that this type of disinformation is not targeting an opponent or adversary, it is designed to further attract, entrench or indoctrinate supporters (micro-targeted users, ‘like-minded’ communities, the tribe).